 Launched in 2001, the FTSE4Good index provides investors with a series of socially responsible stock indexes and a benchmark of world-renowned companies.
 Three independent criteria are assessed for companies to be included in the index:

 - Environmental commitments: the fight against climate change; the use of resources, particularly water; waste reduction; protection of ecosystems

 - Social practices: human rights, labor standards, health, and safety

 - Governance: risk management, corporate governance, anti-corruption policies, etc.

 Michelin entered the ASPI Eurozone® index for listed companies in 2002, based on annual assessments by the non-financial rating agency Vigeo.

-With a score of 59/100 in 2015, Michelin's CSR approach is considered "robust" by Vigeo, and the company comes second out of the 19 companies in the sector to be rated.
-The score is up five points on the 2013 rating.
-Thanks to these performances, Michelin remains in the index in 2016.
+With a score of 65/100 in 2017, Michelin's CSR approach is considered "Advanced" by Vigeo, and the company comes second out of the 20 companies in the sector to be rated.
+The score is up 6 points on the 2015 rating.